 Father’s Day (June 16, 2019) is just around the corner and we know it can hard to figure out what to buy for those gadget-loving, mountain-climbing, triathlon-crushing dads in your life.
 That’s why we gathered up a list of our favorite gifts for outdoor-loving dudes.
-We based these ideas on recommendations from REI staff and customers, and we also included some our favorite items from this year’s REI Co-op Journal gear guides.
+We based these ideas on recommendations from REI staff and customers, and we also included some our favorite items from our gear coverage this year.
 So whether you’re looking for a gift for a just-getting-into-new-adventures dad, or you need an epic, “everyone goes in on it” gift from the entire family, we’ve got you covered.

 For the Sustainable Dad